 Ironically, after admiring the massive waterfall for a few minutes, we realized there were people on the other side too.
 And oh look… the map shows a paved road that leads there.
 Fantastic!

 Dettifoss is worth the bumpy road effort.
 But trust me, don’t just do it for your health.
 It is not fun in a camper!
 I was pretty pissed that we didn’t go the easier way.
-This led to a hangry break down and a low point of eating instant mashed potatoes straight out of the pot while doing deep breathing exercises.
+This led to a hangry breakdown and a low point of eating instant mashed potatoes straight out of the pot while doing deep breathing exercises.
 I’ll say it again: DON’T FORGET TO EAT!

 Knowing I was over the dirt road, my dear hubby got us back down it in record time and we headed to our next stop, Myvatn.
 Before exploring this geothermally interesting area, we ate some real food (which was surprisingly inexpensive) at Fuglasafn Sigurgeirs.
-This cute little restaurant is right on lake Myvatn and even has a bird museum inside.
+This cute little restaurant is right on Lake Myvatn and even has a bird museum inside.

-The Hverir Mud Pots
+5. The Hverir Mud Pots